 The election process is managed by an Electoral Commission, consisting of Quiller Barrett (President), Peter Death (Hon.
 Treasurer) and Ian Vincent (Hon.
 Secretary), who are responsible to the CA as a whole, which elected them, rather than to Council.
 They intend to be as open and transparent as possible in their work and have started by publishing the election rules.

 The composition of, and number of Council members returned by, each constituency has been chosen to reflect the geographic distribution of CA members.
 For the initial election they are composed of federations as follows:

 To establish the new Council, all twelve members were elected in September, 2019, year and allocated initial terms of 2, 3 or 4 years.
 The next election will therefore be in the summer of 2021, unless a by-election is required.
 Elections will be by single transferable vote.

 Please click on the name of the constituency in the table above for further details and to see who was nominated for it.

 CA members were allocated to a constituency based on the federation membership of their primary club (failing which, the leading part of the postcode of their UK address).

 You can see the constituency to which you are registered by viewing your details in the CA database (when logged-in, click on your name at the top right of most pages).
 Please contact the Returning Officer if you believe this is the wrong constituency.
 To prevent potential abuse during polling, changes are not permitted online and manual ones will only be made to correct manifest errors.

-When an election is required, you can vote online, or by post, if you are a CA member (either a directly subscribed, e.g. Premium, member or a Standard member through your club) aged 16 or more registered for one of the constested constituencies.
-Click the appropriate link to your consituency for details of the candidates or to download a postal ballot paper.
+When an election is required, you can vote online, or by post, if you are a CA member (either a directly subscribed, e.g. Premium, member or a Standard member through your club) aged 16 or more registered for one of the contested constituencies.
+Click the appropriate link to your constituency for details of the candidates or to download a postal ballot paper.